 For example, if your name is Bill Smith, you add 2+9+3+3+1+4+9+2+8 to get 51.
 You then add the two digits of this name number together to get the final destiny number – 6.

-To eventually interpret the meaning of this number, you'll need a further chart that outlines the meaning of alphabet numbers.
+To eventually interpret the meaning of this number, you'll need a further chart that outlines the meaning of Numerology alphabet values.

 While the above methodology will work for most names, there is one notable exception – names that feature the letter Y.